jcolag/entropy-arbitrage/2024-08-01-violations.md

  > **MARTIN**: No. I'm still getting unusual neurotransmitter readings in the diencephalon, but they might be a result of the coma.

-The [diencephalon](https://en.wikipedia.org/wiki/Diencephalon) does actually exist in the brain, which you may also know as the tweenbrain or interbrain, depending on how long you've held on your neuroscience books.
+The {% wiki Diencephalon|diencephalon|en %} does actually exist in the brain, which you may also know as the tweenbrain or interbrain, depending on how long you've held on your neuroscience books.

  > **CRUSHER**: I'll check the biofilter readings from the Ullian transporter log.
 It's possible they could still be carrying a harmful organism.